Paulnkk/Modified-cutting-angle-method/README.md

 - Modified cutting angle method is applied on a different feasible set ('modified Simplex')

-- Auxiliary vectors for the solution and determination of the auxiliary problems are defined differently
+- Auxiliary vectors for the solution and determination of the auxiliary problems are constructed differently

 - Update of the bounds to the optimal objective function value

+- Subproblems are solved by different numerical methods than in the original paper

 A convergence proof of the modified cutting angle method supported by 'Global Minimization of Increasing Positively Homogeneous Functions over the Unit Simplex' (https://link.springer.com/article/10.1023/A:1019204407420) by A.Bagirov, A.Rubinov is additionally presented.